We appeal to the youth's sense of responsibility to complete everything in a timely manner and want to close with a successful completion.

 - When all the conditions stated on the contract have been met, the Coordinator will send to the parent(s) of the offender a successful completion report.
 This closes the case.

-- If the offender fails to complete the sanctions in a timely manner, an unsuccessful completion report is mailed to the parent(s) and the file is sent to the Juvenile Court Office and to the State Attorney's Office.
-If the youth has been Court Ordered to complete Teen Court and fails, the case is returned to the Juvenile Court Office and the child is summonsed to return to Juvenile Court.
+- If the offender fails to complete the sanctions in a timely manner, an unsuccessful completion report is mailed to the parent(s) and the file is sent to Juvenile Court and/or the State Attorney's Office.
+If the youth has been Court Ordered to complete Teen Court and fails, the case is returned to Juvenile Court.